joboy-dev/Online-Bookstore-API/README.md

 ## Architecture

-The application is divided into several services:
+The application is divided into several parts:

 1. **User Service**: Handles user authentication and profile management.
 2. **Book Service**: Handles book upload, management, and summarization.
-3. **Order Service**: Manages order creation, updates, and notifications.
+3. **Order Service**: Manages order creation, updates, and notifications with websockets.
 4. **Inventory Service**: Keeps track of stock levels and updates inventory based on orders.
-5. **Notification Service**: Sends real-time notifications to users when order statuses change.

-Inter-service communication is facilitated using RabbitMQ.
+Inter-service communication between order and inventory is facilitated using RabbitMQ.

 ## Tech Stack